beatboxerish/Internship-Recommendation-System/README.md

-# Internship Recommendation Project with Internshala Data
+# Internship Recommendation Project with LetsIntern Data

 ## About :